JoinSports/Documentation/UC/UC1_CreateUser.md

 ### 2.1 Basic Flow
 The user specifies his personal user data.
 The system checks, whether the username already exists or if the user data fullfill the requirements.
 If the username is not taken and the user data are correct, create the user account and notify the user has been successfully created.
-Otherwise print out an error message that the user account could not has been created.
+Otherwise print out an error message that the user account could not be created.
 In this case the user has to correct his user data and confirm them again.

 #### 2.1.1 UML diagram
 ![UML]